CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/03Custom_connector_for_existingAPI.md

     ![](images/L03/L03-badges1ua.png)

-    >**Note**: If prompted to sign in, use the ODL credentials found in the environment tab located to the right of the Lab guide.
+    >**Note:** If prompted to sign in, use the ODL credentials found in the environment tab located to the right of the Lab guide.

 9. Select **Custom connectors (1)** from the sitemap.
 Click on the **...
 More actions (2)** button of the custom connector you created and select **Update from Open API file (3)**